ceph/ceph/doc/rados/operations/pools.rst

 .. describe:: cache_target_dirty_ratio

-   The percentage of the cache pool containing modified (dirty) objects before the cache tiering agent will flush them to the backing storage pool.
+   :Description: Sets a flush threshold for the percentage of the cache pool
+                 containing modified (dirty) objects.
+When this threshold is reached, the cache-tiering agent will flush these objects to the backing storage pool.
    :Type: Double
    :Default: ``.4``

 .. _cache_target_dirty_high_ratio:

 .. describe:: cache_target_dirty_high_ratio

-   The percentage of the cache pool containing modified (dirty) objects before the cache tiering agent will flush them to the backing storage pool with a higher speed.
+   :Description: Sets a flush threshold for the percentage of the cache pool
+                 containing modified (dirty) objects.
+When this threshold is reached, the cache-tiering agent will flush these objects to the backing storage pool with a higher speed (as compared with ``cache_target_dirty_ratio``).
    :Type: Double
    :Default: ``.6``

 .. _cache_target_full_ratio:

 .. describe:: cache_target_full_ratio

-   The percentage of the cache pool containing unmodified (clean) objects before the cache tiering agent will evict them from the cache pool.
+   :Description: Sets an eviction threshold for the percentage of the cache
+                 pool containing unmodified (clean) objects.
+When this threshold is reached, the cache-tiering agent will evict these objects from the cache pool.

    :Type: Double
    :Default: ``.8``